 First, let's create an input data dataset.
 Later, this dataset will be installed as a subdataset of the analysis.
-This complies to the YODA principles (page 140) and helps to keep the input data modular, reusable, and transparent.
+This complies to the YODA principles (page 141) and helps to keep the input data modular, reusable, and transparent.

 '''

 $ datalad create imagenette

+create(ok): /home/me/usecases/imagenette (dataset)

 '''

-[INFO] Creating a new annex repo at /home/me/usecases/imagenette create(ok): /home/me/usecases/imagenette (dataset)